Wintergardens for Amenity Space on Large Residential Developments

 Many developers are instead opting to include Wintergardens within each unit.
 These dedicated private amenity spaces can be either internal partitioned areas or outdoor spaces that are protected from the elements.

-As architectural glaziers, IQ get involved with many of these spaces in conjunction with architects and developers.
+As architectural glaziers, IQ gets involved with many of these spaces in conjunction with architects and developers.
 See below for some of our tips for design and specification when it comes to creating a Wintergarden for Amenity Space.

 What is a Wintergarden?

 The definition of a Wintergarden is a ‘garden which is maintained during wintertime’.
-In simple terms, it means an outdoor space that it is protected or enclosed meaning it can be used all year round.
+In simple terms, it means an outdoor space that is protected or enclosed meaning it can be used all year round.